retry51776/notes/psychlogy/psychology.md

 > > IMO: Psychology is similar to chip design; Workload & resource determent optimal design.
 >
 > > I assumed brain assign neuron functionality based on neuron location`more connections more computation?`, sensor location, output location, supply routes, and workflow design?
 Is brain balance between least neuron and capture reality?
+> >
+> > I assume brain also use near memory computation design, there fore memory & functions are localized.
 >
 > > Each cortex lob are registers; Association Areas is CPU`more like FPGA`; some cortex also acts as storage;